VR – Clade (2021-2025)

 In this project the TRISKELL team investigates methods and tools to (i) automatically analyze and compare regulatory requirements evolutions and geographical differences; (ii) automatically generate test cases for interactive systems in variable environments.

-This project is funded by the French ministry of industry as part of the investissement d’avenir.
+This project was funded by the French ministry of industry as part of the investissement d’avenir.

 DGA-RAPID MOTIV (2012 – 2014)